 - Twitter: @musicprocess

-The Study Group aims to communicate its decision for all submissions by Monday 30th May.
+The Study Group aims to communicate its decision for all submissions the week commencing 13th February, 2023.

 - Dr Steve Gisby (Independent composer / researcher)